jamesjunaidi/corona-tracker/README.md

  starting from Feb.
 24 up to Mar.
 24 (today).
  I will try to keep that text file updated as needed so we can continue to use the data.
  The dates are hard coded, it will not work if you just add another date onto the data txt file.
  Need to increase the index of the initializer of the dates.
+ The program is run on UNIX, uses command: python corona.py < data.txt .